MinKhantNaung/laravel-vue-live-chat-with-reverb/README.md

 # Real-Time Chat Application

-A real-time chat app that allows users to send and receive messages instantly, with typing indicators, whisper messages, and real-time notifications when the receiver is not in chat with the sender.
+A real-time chat app that allows users to send and receive messages instantly, with typing indicators, whisper messages, real-time notifications when the receiver is not in chat with the sender, online/offline showing, and a real-time chart that shows messages received per minute.

 ### 🚀 Live Demo